The Perfect Day Trip to Lake Como from Milan (Self-Guided!)

 Train Tickets

-For the route I recommend, you’ll need to purchase two sets of one-way train tickets for your day trip to Lake Como from Milan.
+For the main route I recommend (Como, Bellagio, and Varenna), you’ll need to purchase two sets of one-way train tickets online from TrenItalia.

-If you can, take an early train to Como (around 7 AM), and one of the last trains back from Varenna to Milan (around 8-9 PM).
+If possible, take an early train to Como (around 7 AM), and one of the last trains back to Milan (around 8-9 PM).
 If you do that, you can easily spend three or more hours in each town!

 Ferry Tickets

-You’ll also need to purchase two sets of one-way ferry tickets.
+You’ll also need to purchase two sets of one-way ferry tickets when you arrive in Lake Como.

-- Fast boat from Como to Bellagio; 45 minutes.
-(Make sure NOT to purchase slow boat tickets.)
+• Fast/express service from Como to Bellagio; 40 minutes.
+(Make sure NOT to purchase the slow service.
+It takes 2-2.5 hours!)

 Quick Ferry Tips

-- If you choose to purchase your tickets in person, buy them as soon as possible so you don’t miss out (high season is busy!)
-Once you arrive in Como, head straight for the waterfront and buy your ticket to Bellagio.
-As soon as you step off the ferry in Bellagio, purchase your ticket to Varenna.
+• It’s busy in the high season!
+As soon as you arrive in Como, head straight for the waterfront and buy your fast/express service ticket to Bellagio.
+And as soon as you step off the ferry in Bellagio, purchase your ticket to Varenna.

 What to Do During a Day Trip to Lake Como from Milan

-Now that we’re all set with the route and tickets, let’s talk about Como, Bellagio, and Varenna, and what to do there!
+Now that we’re all set with the route and tickets, let’s talk about Como, Bellagio, and Varenna, and what to do in each town!

 1. Explore Como’s History-Rich Streets